civboot/pearid/README.md

 openssl rsa -in pear.private -pubout -out pear.public
 ```

-> TODO: the browser should allow loading these from a file, since it's
-> better to leave these out of your paste buffer.

-## Browser Extension
+## How to use the Browser Extension
 [browser/pearid.js](./browser/pearid.js) both signs (authenticates) change
 requests with your PearId (i.e. posting a message, sending a changelist, making
 an admin change, etc) as well as decrypts private data sent from the server